DatUser/DX12_grind/README.md

 - [ ] - Add Debug logs to keep track of what's happening, when, and how many times
 - [ ] - Create a xgo namespace
 - [ ] - Clean includes
+- [ ] - Create a Math fwd.h with DirectXMath include and typedefs